alienzhou/yoo-hoo/README.md

   - `random` choosing a random color from the palette
   - `none` with no color setting
   - any other color string supported by [chalk](https://github.com/chalk/chalk)
-- characterDir: `string`  The directory where to load customized characters.
-Default `''`.
 - silent: `boolean`  Whether to prevent print characters when calling `hey`.

 For example,